-France is an iconic country, and it’s actually the most visited country in the entire world.
+France is an iconic country, and it was actually the most visited country in the entire world until very recently.
 It’s also one of the favorite destinations for Canadians and for a good reason: it’s beautiful.
 Many travelers dream of exploring this classic European destination, but as the French would tell you, Paris is not France, and France is not Paris.

 France is often the cheapest European country to fly into from Canada, and Flytrippers often spots excellent prices on its cheap flight deals page these days, as low as the $400s roundtrip depending on the departure city!

-Even though France is a bit on the expensive side for a budget traveler, there is another option: it’s a great place to enjoy on a stopover for a few days while heading to more affordable Eastern European countries, if you want to keep the total cost of your trip down (like Flytrippers’ other co-founder Kevin did last year: just one night of accommodation in Paris was the same price as a full week in Croatia).
+Even though France is a bit on the expensive side for a budget traveler, there is another option: it’s a great place to enjoy on a stopover for a few days while heading to more affordable Eastern European countries, if you want to keep the total cost of your trip down.
+We’ll have a detailed post about this tip next week.

 But if you don’t mind spending more, there’s a lot to see in the country itself.
 Below, I have compiled a list of great regions and cities to visit throughout metropolitan France that aren’t Paris and the French Riviera (where most visitors go).

 From the big cities to the quiet countryside, this list has ideas for nearly every kind of traveler, although it’s obviously not an exhaustive one.
 Feel free to share your own favorite spots in France in the comments.

 Here are the 5 best regions to visit in France—and 10 cities in those 5 regions.

 Strasbourg is the heart of Alsace.
 It’s a historically rich region of France full of German and French influence—so historically rich that it’s often distinctly noted how some locals are referred to as Alsatian and not French.
 Although, if you’ve been to Paris, you won’t feel too far from home in this Alsatian culture.